 Teachers hand out coloured tokens for each house point and the children place their token(s) in the House tubes which are in the cloisters.
-Every two weeks the house point tokens are collected, and are counted by the House Captains.
-The winning house is announced in whole school assembly the following Monday (or Friday if there is no Monday assembly) and the shield then hangs on the display board of the winning House.
+Every two weeks, the house point tokens are collected, and are counted by the House Captains.
+The winning house is announced in assembly the following Friday and the shield then hangs on the display board of the winning House.

-The total of senior house points for the year earns the winning House the House Point Cup which is awarded on Awards Day.
+Termly house point total are announced at end-of-term assemblies and the total house points for the year earns the winning house the House Point Cup which is awarded on Awards Day.